TwilightZebby/TwilightBot/README.md

 Just a small bot I made for my private server with my IRL (real-life) friends!

+# THE LICENSE
+The License for this Project, and all of TwilightZebby's Projects, can be [found here](https://github.com/TwilightZebby/license/blob/main/license.md).

 ---
 This Bot uses Discord.js v12.